 The need to monitor the various drivers of food crisis, improve data availability, and foster greater information sharing and coordination, including about policy responses, has become even more imperative in light of the current pandemic and the urgent stakes it raises for food security and nutrition.

-The theme of this policy dialogue is data and information sharing and coordination, with a focus on the role of the Food Security Portal in monitoring the drivers of food insecurity and food crisis for policy information.
+The theme of this policy dialogue was data and information sharing and coordination, with a focus on the role of the Food Security Portal in monitoring the drivers of food insecurity and food crisis for policy information.

-The objective of the policy seminar is to bring together key stakeholders to share challenges, lessons learned, successes and failures, and opportunities for supporting data and information sharing regarding the various drivers of food crisis, including the ramifications of the pandemic on food security.
-A particular focus will be given to the current and potential role of the Food Security Portal and, more in specific, its Africa South of the Sahara portal in contributing to better informed policy and decision-making to improve food security and nutrition and enhance resilience to shocks.
+The objective of the policy seminar was to bring together key stakeholders to share challenges, lessons learned, successes and failures, and opportunities for supporting data and information sharing regarding the various drivers of food crisis, including the ramifications of the pandemic on food security.
+A particular focus was given to the current and potential role of the Food Security Portal and, more in specific, its Africa South of the Sahara portal in contributing to better informed policy and decision-making to improve food security and nutrition and enhance resilience to shocks.

 - How are early warning early action systems currently used in food crisis-affected countries especially in light of the challenges brought about by the COVID-19 pandemic?
 Are they serving to provide timely and adequate responses?

 - What are the additional challenges brought on by the COVID-19 pandemic on food systems and how can they be addressed by national governments, regional organizations, and the global community?

 - What are examples of successful policy responses at the country and regional levels that have been guided by existing monitoring tools?

 - Is there a need to tailor the food policy analysis tools to regional and country needs?
 If so how and what should donors and international organizations do?
 How could the Food Security Portal support such efforts?